 - Men are often advised to be a jerk, instead of a nice guy, to win a woman over.
 This is good advice, but what exactly does it mean?
-It doesn’t mean men should be rude, insult, bully, or torment a woman.
+It doesn’t mean men should be rude, insult, bully, or pester a woman.
 It’s all about disregard of the individual in favor of the group, community, or population.
 Relative to a group of people, a single person is a specific.
 A man is attractive if he aims to please the masses rather than one person.
 This is why musicians, professional athletes, and celebrities are attractive to women.
 They don’t have time to pay a lot of attention to their girlfriend or wife.
 They don’t accommodate to her special needs and wants.
 Believe it or not, this is attractive.
 This is equivalent to a woman who disregards her chest and butt because she is busy doing dexterous activities instead.

 - Men are often advised to not be clingy, suffocating, smothering, needy, etc. but why?
 Men are advised to not treat a woman like a princess, put her on a pedestal, be at her beck and call, allow his life to revolve around hers, adapt to her schedule, or prioritize her life over his, but why?
 The commonality among all these behaviors is that they give a lot of attention to an individual, which is a specific relative to the community/group.
 It’s all very nice, thoughtful, and logical, but unattractive.
 A smothering or subservient man is equivalent to a flat-chested and flat-butted woman.
 An attractive man would spend his time and effort on his own life, rather than the life of the woman he likes.
-This means his goals, his friends and family, and his community—the bigger picture.
+He attends to his goals, his friends and family, and his community—the bigger picture.

-- A woman wants a man who’s focused on the “bigger things” rather than her all the time.
+- A woman wants a man focused on the “bigger things” rather than her all the time.
 Women want to have to work to get his attention.
 Women want to chase.
-Men, on the other hand, would be perfectly okay with a hot woman plopping right onto his lap.
+Men, on the other hand, would be perfectly okay if a hot woman plopped right onto his lap.
 She is not any less attractive if she’s an “easy catch.”
 The saying, “We all want what we can’t have,” is only true for women when it comes to attractiveness.
 Women want men that show indifference to specifics, which includes herself.
 The male equivalent is a woman with big boobs and booty.
 Again, the opposite behavior is a man who’s at a woman’s beck and call—unattractive.

 - A woman is not less attractive if she pays extra attention to a man.
 Yes, I realize “Stage 5 Clinger” is a popular saying.
 I’m also aware that pop culture mocks “overly-attached girlfriends.”
 Why do I think this then?
 Because a woman who pays attention to a man’s special needs and wants is equivalent to a man who works out his chest and butt muscles.
 I switched perspective and presentation.
 I believe a man is simply indifferent to the special attention his girlfriend/wife provides, and she is indifferent to the size of his chest.
 Their efforts do serve a purpose though: he feels better about himself and she feels better about herself.